scacela/backup_scheduler/README.md

 	```
 2. Edit `backup.py`, adding an entry under the `my_schedule` function using your desired parameters and backup schedule.
 Consider this example:
 	```
 	# Back-up a file or directory to directory_A at the first minute of every hour, and retain backups up to one week old.
 	schedule.every().hour.at(":00").do(create_backup,"/path/to/file_or_directory/to/backup", "/path/to/backup/directory_A", 168)
 	```
 	a.
 Identify the file or directory you wish to back-up, and replace `/path/to/file_or_directory/to/backup` with the path to this file or directory.

 	b.
 Identify a directory to which you wish to save your backups, and replace `/path/to/backup/directory_A` with the path to this directory.
 Be sure to use a different backup directory than any others specified for other files or folders you are backing up in this script.

-	Note: If you are backing up a file, the backup directory must already exist.
+	*Note*: If you are backing up a file, the backup directory must already exist.
 If you are backing up a directory, the backup directory will be created automatically by this script.

 	c.
 Adjust the schedule to your requirements.
 Refer to the documentation for the [scheduler](https://pypi.org/project/schedule/) library, which this script leverages.